mellis13/SmartSim/.github/PULL_REQUEST_TEMPLATE/feature_pull_request_template.md

  - [ ] Code review for style, design, and accuracy
  - [ ] Unit test review for completeness and accuracy
- - [ ] Verification all Github CI/CD actions passing
+ - [ ] Verification of Github CI/CD actions passing
- - [ ] Verification external WLM tests passing
+ - [ ] Verification of external WLM tests passing
  - [ ] Review of documentation for proper content, build, and rendering
   - [ ] Review of examples for sufficient breadth and accuracy
   - [ ] Independent developer testing for feature stress test